develiasdaniel/finance-ai-dashboard/README.md

 **Location:** `src/lstm/run_lstm_daily.py`

 This script trains a multi-layer LSTM model in PyTorch for daily consumption forecasting, using several features.
-You can configure which client to analyze and experiment with different hyperparameters.
+By default, it uses the dataset in `data/lstm_daily_dataset_{client_id}.csv` (for the default client set in the script no need to change).

 ### Example usage:
 ```bash